awsdocs/aws-php-developers-guide/doc_source/ec2-examples-working-with-key-pairs.md

-# Working with Amazon EC2 Key Pairs with AWS SDK for PHP Version 3<a name="ec2-examples-working-with-key-pairs"></a>
+# Working with Amazon EC2 key pairs with AWS SDK for PHP Version 3<a name="ec2-examples-working-with-key-pairs"></a>

 Amazon EC2 uses public–key cryptography to encrypt and decrypt login information\.
 Public–key cryptography uses a public key to encrypt data\.
 Then the recipient uses the private key to decrypt the data\.
 The public and private keys are known as a key pair\.